 Write a story about a character who:

-- discovers a mysterious, abandoned house in the woods
+• discovers an abandoned house in the woods

-- is given a magical object that can grant wishes.
+• is given an everyday object that can grant wishes.

-- Imagine that you are a detective trying to solve a mysterious crime.
+4. Imagine that you are a detective trying to solve a crime.
 Write a story about your investigation.

 Creative High School Poetry Writing Prompts